kafq/calculator/README.md

 # Calculator Web Service

 The project is a simple calculator, built as a web service with an API endpoint and BASE64 encoding.
-Used tools are React in terms of real-world implementability and frontend and Express JS used as a proxy.
+Used tools are React in terms of real-world applicability and frontend and Express JS backend used as a proxy.
 There is also a GUI implemented, which validates user input and handles errors.
 The endpoint itself is also capable of error handling, too.

-Currently available at: https://guarded-wildwood-31902.herokuapp.com
+Currently available at: https://guarded-wildwood-31902.herokuapp.com The endpoint is located at: https://guarded-wildwood-31902.herokuapp.com/calculus

 ## Handled use cases

 While the original approach was to use `eval()` strengthened by string cleanup, it appeared to be too slow and could not handle expressions with several minus signs, e.g. `5 - - - 3` or a basic `4/0`.
 As the result, I have switched to Math JS.

-Third column contains links to endpoint, while they work nice in Safari, they continue to point to the GUI in Chrome unless cache is cleared.
-So, it is eathier to open those from Safari.
+Third column contains links to the endpoint.

 Original | Role | Encoded
 --- | --- | ---